Top 10 Charleston Nighttime Activities

 Charleston might not have its own Major League team, but they do have a minor league team that is an affiliate of the New York Yankees.

-Head to Joseph P. Riley, Jr. Park to check out a Charleston River Dogs game.
+Head to Joseph P. Riley, Jr. Park to watch a Charleston River Dogs game.
 They play select evenings throughout the summer, starting at around 6 p.m. or 7 p.m.

 Charleston Nighttime Activities #9: Live Music